SapteinKabeltann/SapteinKabeltann/README.md

 - 💞️ I’m looking to collaborate on projects that helps people
 - 📫 How to reach me : email: Alex@tornoee.com
 - 😄 Pronouns: HE/HIM
-- ⚡ Fun fact: doorbell goes ding dong.
+- ⚡ Fun fact: I'm addicted to chocolate milk, but I'm working on it..

 <!---
 SapteinKabeltann/SapteinKabeltann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.